w1ne/agecal.net/content/posts/date-of-birth-and-zodiac-sign/index.md

 In astrology, the zodiac signs represent different personality types and characteristics.
 The signs are also divided into qualities - cardinal, fixed and mutable.
 This helps astrologers interpret the astrological meaning and predictions associated with each zodiac sign.

-- Characteristics and traits associated with each sign (200 words)
+- Characteristics and traits associated with each sign

 Aries is the first fire sign, known for being ambitious, bold and courageous.
 Aries is a cardinal sign indicating leadership abilities.